www.scantips.com

 The order of the years makes no final difference.
 Compounding is simply repeated multiplication of gains.
 This method does use the annual gain numbers with only 3 or 4 significant digits, so it is close, but not exact.
 From this source, knowing the initial dollar value does not affect the gain percentage.
 But then, the year's final Total Result value is (1 + gain/100) × initial invested value.
 For an initial $10,000 investment, then 1 + 99.95351% is 1.999535 × $10000 = $19,995.35 result value.

 Terms again: Note that in this example, $10000 grew by 99.9535% to be $9995.35 gain to be $19995.35 new value to total 1.999535x more (double, 2x).
 Those are all different values.
-So gain can be referred to as gain percentage (99.95351%) or gain fraction (0.9995351x) or new total of 1.99535x more.
+So gain can be referred to as gain percentage (99.95351%) or Total Return Rate (0.9995351x) or new total of 1.99535x more.
 The point is it's important to realize if the initial value is included in the term or not.
 The initial value (whatever its actual value) can be thought of as 1x, and final value is some x% more at the end.
 We need to realize if the original value is contained in our values or not.

 A couple of these equations (like B above) will have either a + 1 or a - 1 in them to add or remove the initial value of 1x, which is 100% of our initial value.